Battle of the Bhut XXX Wing Eating Contest in Chicago, Illinois.

 While I will never state that I am competitive eating’s number one fan (as I know a few others who could also claim the title) I think it is safe to say that I am amongst the top ten in the world.
 And I doubt anyone would deny that distinction.

-The first contest was shorter and with not-as-hot wings and between local firefighters and newspeople.
-They crazily dug into the wings for three minutes and then chugged down dairy and beer to cool their burning mouths.
+The event started with an amateur chicken wing eating contest.
+This contest was shorter and used not-as-hot wings and the contestants were local firefighters and newspeople.
+They crazily dug into the hot wings for three minutes and then chugged down dairy and beer to cool their burning mouths.

 The winner, beating all the fireman, was NBC’s Wayne Johnson with 18 wings.